clemsage/SportsBet/README.md

 ## Project Structure
 ```
 .
-├── configs           # Folder containing the configuration files for each ML model (hyper-parameters)
+├── configs           # Configuration files for ML models (adjust hyperparameters)
-├── data              # Folder containing the football matches data
+├── data              # Football matches data to be loaded
 ├── betting.py        # Module for handling the betting simulation based on predictions.
 ├── game.py           # Handles data structures for football games and results.
 ├── LICENSE.md        # Information about the MIT license used for this project